nyu-software-engineering/web-app-exercise/instructions.md

 The project must be submitted by pushing to the GitHub repository.
 The `main` branch will be considered the final code.
 Any `.env` files must be submitted to admins/managers via the team's messenger channel.

 Teams do not need to deploy the application to a server.
 It must simply work when run locally.
+However, if an online deployment is desired, we recommend hosting it with [Digital Ocean](https://m.do.co/c/4d1066078eb0) (referral link with discount code).